photofuck/photofuck.github.io/_posts/2019-09-10-photocake-system-review.markdown

 ---
 layout: post
 title: "The PhotoCake System: A Review"
-date: 2010-09-10
+date: 2019-09-10
 categories:
 ---
-The PhotoCake Online starter kit DecoPac typically sell for $350.
+The PhotoCake Online starter kit are typically sold for $350.
 They don’t have prices listed online since they’ll give discounts to customers that have a history of spending money with them.
-With this you get an Epson printer, a pack of edible inks and an assortment of edible paper in addition to some other garbage like a poster and useless flyers.
+With this you get an Epson printer, a pack of edible inks and an assortment of edible paper in addition to some other garbage like a poster and flyers.

 The Epson printer they claim is “modified for edible use” but that’s a lie.
 It is a regular Epson printer which you can purchase from your local office store or online for about $90.
 It’s hard to find whichever model they’re currently shipping out because they buy up the available supply.
 If you’re interested in the quality of the printer, well, $90 is pretty cheap.
 Look up “Epson XP-430” on Amazon and read the reviews.
 They’re not pretty.